hafslundnett/hdd-style/styleguide/lib/input-fields.md

 ---
-name: Input fields TODO: Fix error text
+name: Input fields
-category: Components
+category: Elements
 ---
 An input field should be a call to action.
 If the text/content can't be changed, it should not be in an input field, but shown as static text.